wrhansen/ConfigTreeView/samples/docs/_build/html/_sources/how_to_config_file.txt

 			"gtk-property-name": "value"

-	Note: if the value is not a native python type(ex: a gtk object), this is not currently supported...but only a few properties are like that.
+	Note: if the value is not a native python type(ex: a gtk object), this is not currently supported if you define the config file in a JSON as primitive types...but only a few properties are like that.
+If you need to use these types, consider it good practice to define the config structure in it's own python module.
+Then you can import all the modules you need.

 	The *args* and *kwargs* keys let you define positional(args) and keyword(kwargs) to a custom ConfigTreeView prototype.
 This works in the same fashion as passing